NCERT Solutions for Class 11 Biology Chapter 1 - The Living World

 Answer:

-The correct scientific name of mango is Mangifera indica.
+The correct scientific name of the mango is Mangifera indica.
 As per the binomial system of nomenclature, the first name in a scientific name is the genus name while the second name is specific.
 The scientific name is always written in italics.
-The first letter of the genus name is written in capitals while that of the specific name is written in small letters.
+The first letter of the genus name is written in capitals, while that of the specific name is written in small letters.

 Q6.
 Define a taxon.
 Give some examples of taxa at different hierarchical levels.